github/codeql-action/CONTRIBUTING.md

     - Add a changelog note announcing the new minimum version of CodeQL that is now required.
     - Example PR: https://github.com/github/codeql-action/pull/1907

+## Deprecating a CodeQL-Action version (write access required)

+TODO: fill this section in!

 ## Resources

 - [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/)